 As the Mine Water Management Plan continues to be adaptively managed and updated, HVC will reach out to Indigenous Governments and Organizations and other stakeholders for input.
 This feedback will help the Mine Water Management Plan continue to meet the needs of local communities.
-An updated plan will be developed as part of the Indigenous-led and Provincial assessment processes.
+An updated plan will be developed as part of the environmental assessment process.